Buying a new home is a milestone!

 (Besides an overpriced bottle of bubbly)

-Point #1 — Homeowners waste money on going large
+Point #1 — New homeowners waste money on going large

 It’s great when your bank approves a bigger loan than you expected.